 An interior light well supports each research floor.
 The light well provides open sightlines and highways for interaction between researchers and staff in the offices and work stations that ring the perimeter of the floor and the laboratories at its interior.
 Bridge walks spanning the light wells provide accessibility, while break rooms, seating nooks and formal meeting areas offer opportunities for collaboration.

 Reflecting its clean energy research mission, the Institute is an energy-efficient research facility.
-The team is targeting LEED Gold Certification, with sustainable strategies including a photovoltaic array, sophisticated daylighting design and extensive use of sustainable materials such as steel, concrete, recycled glass terrazzo flooring and reclaimed wood tiles.
+The team is targeting LEED Gold Certification, with sustainable strategies including a 22-kW photovoltaic array, a sophisticated daylighting design and extensive use of sustainable materials such as steel, concrete, recycled glass terrazzo flooring and reclaimed wood tiles.